Telephony

 The Antique Telephone Collectors Association is a similar organization.
 Their newsletter devotes a large chunk of space to members buy/sell ads.
 This makes it a good source for older gear.

-Here are some others I've found that have outstanding histories of the former Bell System and Northern Telecom (Canada's answer to Western Electric), sound bytes, technical data, and Lord only knows what else.
+Here are some others I've found that have histories of the former Bell System and Northern Telecom (Canada's answer to Western Electric), sound bytes, technical data, and Lord only knows what else.

 A Memorial to the Bell System - An overview of Bell System history, plus loads of sound bytes and links.